ammarkhan6949/END-TO-END-Data-Analyst-PROJECT-/README.md

-# END-TO-END-Data-Analyst-PROJECT-

-# 🧠 End-to-End Data Analyst Project – Customer Behavior Analysis
+#  End-to-End Data Analyst Project – Customer Behavior Analysis

 This project demonstrates a **complete end-to-end data analysis pipeline** — from raw data cleaning and transformation in Python, to SQL-based analysis, and finally to interactive Power BI dashboards for visualization.
 The goal was to analyze **customer behavior** and uncover insights that help drive **data-driven business decisions**.